Pure Land Buddhism: Shinran's Jōdo Shinshū

 The fact that Shinran was not a monk meant that he and his followers often did not meet in temples, but in various other places, including private homes, which they might designate as dōjōs.
 These lay groups or congregations (monto) would also choose their own leaders and meet to practice nenbutsu together.
 According to Jones, "The development of independent congregations of laypeople managing their own practice and organizations loosened the control that religious orders and the aristocracy traditionally exercised, and it represented a new, more democratic structure for Japanese Buddhism as a whole."

 After his death, Shinran's communities remained as independent congregations, and the tradition now known as "Jōdo Shinshū" slowly developed over time.
-Shinra's sons and family, especially his grandson Kakunyo (1270–1351) and great-grandson Zonkaku (1290–1373) became influential caretakers of the tradition centered on Honganji temple which was built on the site of Shinran's grave.
+Shinran's sons and family, especially his grandson Kakunyo (1270–1351) and great-grandson Zonkaku (1290–1373) became influential caretakers of the tradition centered on Honganji temple which was built on the site of Shinran's grave.
 Preaching and proselytizing was an important part of the tradition and there was a kind of equality between men and women (who were also given leadership roles).
 Rennyo (1415–1499) was one of the most influential figures in Shin Buddhist history.
 He was the eighth head of Honganji and led an expansion in membership and unification of Shin Buddhism.
 He also wrote new texts which clarified the doctrine of the tradition.